Kong/docs.konghq.com/app/gateway/2.7.x/plugin-development/custom-logic.md

 A plugin's `handler.lua` must return a table containing the functions it must execute on each phase.

 {{site.ce_product_name}} can process HTTP and stream traffic.
-Some phases are executed when processing only when processing HTTP traffic, others when processing stream, and some (like `init_worker` and `log`) are invoked by both kinds of traffic.
+Some phases are executed only when processing HTTP traffic, others when processing stream, and some (like `init_worker` and `log`) are invoked by both kinds of traffic.

 In addition to functions, a plugin must define two fields: